Analogical proportions: Sets and Numbers

 \section{Sets and Numbers}

-In this section, we demonstrate our abstract algebraic framework of analogical proportions introduced above by investigating some elementary properties of analogical proportions between sets and numbers, and by comparing our model with \citeS{Stroppa06} and \citeS{Miclet08} models.
+In this section, we demonstrate our abstract algebraic framework of analogical proportions introduced above by investigating some elementary properties of proportions between sets and numbers, and by comparing our model with the models in \cite{Miclet08,Stroppa06}.